Updated November 2016

 - the particulars as to pre- and post-judgment interest—see ss.
 128 and 129 of the Courts of Justice Act

 - If the order contains a monetary award, ensure that the award is stated in Canadian currency.

-4Send copies of the draft order to the opposite party for approval
+4Send a copy of the draft order to all other parties for approval

 - Send a copy of the draft order to counsel for all other parties involved and ask them to approve the order as to its form and contents (r.
 59.03(1)).

 - If one of the parties refuses or fails to approve the order within a reasonable time, make an appointment with the Registrar to have the order settled (r 59.04(10)).

 - Once the form of the order is either approved or settled, the order is either signed by the Registrar of the appropriate court or the judicial officer who heard the matter (rr.
 59.04(1) and (16)).
 Where the order has been approved, take the approved copies and two clean copies of the order to the court office where the proceeding was commenced or where the hearing took place.
 Leave the copies of the order at the court office to be signed and entered by the Registrar (r.
 59.04(5)).

 - Where the Registrar is satisfied that the order is in proper form, the Registrar must return the order to the party who left it to be signed (r.
 59.04(8)).